Getting business ideas in the Philippines can be a game of luck.

 Why it’s a profitable business: Mushroom farming28 has so much potential in the Philippines where there’s a growing demand for gourmet and organic mushrooms (which are used as ingredients for chicharon, noodles, burger patties, and other organic food products).
 Only 2% of mushrooms are locally grown (the rest are imported), so there’s a large market for this high-value crop.

 Ideal for: Agripreneurs who want to try something new for their business and have the ideal location with the right environment for growing a certain type of mushroom.

-- High income potential (like this entrepreneur who makes Php 80,000 to Php 100,000 weekly selling oyster mushrooms).
+- High-income potential (like one entrepreneur who makes PHP 80,000 to PHP 100,000 weekly selling oyster mushrooms).

 - Can grow mushrooms in your own backyard.

 - Easier to cultivate compared to other crops (Mushrooms aren’t prone to pest attacks and thus don’t need many pesticides).

 - 66% ROI in as fast as four months.